napframework/nap-docs/app/manual/01_gettingstarted.md

 ![](@ref content/gs_result.gif)

-This tutorial assumes you are working from a pre-compiled distributable NAP package.
+*This tutorial assumes you are working from a pre-compiled distributable NAP package.
 However, some people prefer working with NAP directly from source.
-Fortunately most instructions in this document are the same for both contexts, with the exception of some paths.
-Additional information is provided when this is the case.
+Fortunately most instructions in this document are the same for both contexts, except some paths.
+Additional information is provided when this is the case.*

 Create a New Application {#create_blank_app}
 =======================